rytsikau/ee.Yrewind/README.md

 >     yrewind -url='youtube.com/watch?v=9Auq9mYxFEE' -start=T:0200
 To save the time interval from 3 hours ago to 2 hours ago:
 >     yrewind -url='youtube.com/watch?v=9Auq9mYxFEE' -start=-180
-If this parameter is missing, the program saves the specified number of the last minutes (see '-duration' parameter) of the livestream.
+If this parameter is missing, the program saves the specified number of the last minutes of the livestream (see '-duration' parameter).

 <br>**`     -duration=[minutes]     `**<br>
 Specifies the required duration in minutes.
 The minimum value is 1, the maximum is limited to 60.
 The following example saves the last 15 minutes of the livestream: